Social Sciences Building, Room 401

 SOCI 267.
 Sociology of Gender

 At the end of winter quarter of their second year in the program or one quarter in which they wish to be considered, students must submit to the committee for evaluation three papers they have written for seminars taught by different faculty.
 Reviewers assess the quality of the overall record and determine whether it indicates a potential for conducting doctoral research.

 The final decision regarding the MA is based on the student’s GPA, the three papers, and yearly faculty evaluations.
-The committee makes one of the following three recommendations: pass, MA only, and non-pass.
+The committee makes one of the following three recommendations: pass, MA only, and not pass.
 Pass means that students may proceed toward the PhD.
 Those given MA only evaluations are granted the degree but may not continue toward the PhD.
 Students who received not pass evaluations are asked to withdraw without a graduate degree.

 In the quarter during which students expect to finish their theory and methods requirements, the three core seminars, and the four elective seminars, students become eligible to take two field examinations.
 These exams must be completed by the end of winter quarter of the student’s third year in the program.
 The object of the field examinations is to demonstrate mastery of two established, broad, and distinct fields of sociological inquiry, selected from a list of fields provided by the department.
 The examinations are carried out by two faculty committees, each of which is composed of two departmental faculty.
-One of the faculty on each committee will serve as lead adviser for that committee.
+One of the faculty on each committee will serve as lead reader for that committee.
 The choice of fields and the composition of the committees must be approved by the director of Graduate Studies before the student starts preparing for the exams.
-Faculty from departments other than sociology may be added (or, if necessary, substituted) by petition to the Graduate Program Committee.